HelloNatalia/shop-backend-nest/README.md

 ### Cart

-Cart module, where products in users' carts are managed.
+Cart module, where products in the user's cart are managed.

 - POST /cart - adding product to cart
 - GET /cart - getting users' products in the cart